School of Social Work

 Prerequisites: SOC WK 5100 or equivalent or consent of instructor.
 Course is designed for social work students, and will provide an overview of the development and treatment of selected mental health disorders classified by Diagnostic and Statistical Manual of Mental Disorders.
 In particular, the course will examine, from a systems perspective, the psychological and neuropsychological etiologies of mood, psychotic, personality and other disorders and their preferred pharmacological treatment.

-SOC WK 6640 School Social Work Practice in Public Schools: 3 semester hours
+SOC WK 6640 School Social Work Practice: 3 semester hours

-Prerequisites: SOC WK 5100 or equivalent or graduate standing and consent of instructor.
-Examines the role of the social worker in school settings and includes work with youth, families, and communities in relation to the child or adolescent's functioning in school.
+Prerequisites: SOC WK 5100 or equivalent, or graduate standing and consent of MSW Director.
+This course examines the role of the social worker in school settings and includes work with youth, families, and communities in relation to the child or adolescent functioning in school.

 SOC WK 6645 Social Work in Healthcare Settings: 3 semester hours